*Please see the District Calendar for club meeting dates and times.

 Bloomsbury Elementary school is offering an after-school STEAM Club for Grades K-3.
 Students will engage in experiential learning, collaborate, and work through the creative process with many fun projects and experiments.
 STEAM meetings will be held on Wednesdays from 3:05pm-4:05pm.
 Meetings will be held weekly during the 2nd quarter.

 Student council is a student-led club where the students can make decisions regarding fundraising opportunities and activities they would like to hold for the other students in the school to participate in.
 Some activities in the past led by the student council are school dances, game nights, car washes, and making gingerbread houses, to name a few.
 The student council meets regularly after school on Mondays or Tuesdays from 3:05-4:05 pm (a detailed calendar is provided at the beginning of the school year).
 In addition to meetings, the students will host a variety of different activities throughout the year.

 Yearbook club is open to 8th grade students who are eager to have a hand in creating our school’s yearbook.
-Beginning in mid October and ending in April, yearbook club will meet for a total of 32 meetings or 24 hours.
+Meetings will begin in early December and will continue through March.
 Club members will be trained in the use of the yearbook editing software and will have responsibility for design of their assigned pages.
 Club members must to attend all meetings so that our deadline can be met on time.

 Yoga club is available for students in grades kindergarten through third during the third marking period.
 Students will learn and practice basic yoga poses to improve balance, strength and endurance.
 Each meeting, we will practice relaxing breathing techniques, yoga poses and meditations.
 Yoga mats will be provided!